 In sum, manual testing simply takes too much time, too many resources and it is not a bullet-proof process due to human error.

 When we automate testing in ServiceNow, a computer – or robot – runs these tests.
 This speeds up the process and reduces human-error while ensuring that business-critical processes are performing as expected.

 Beware that even though automation tools give you the capability to automate every single test, you shouldn’t.
-Some tests are less qualified for automation, such as exploratory tests.
+Some tests aren't meant for automation, such as exploratory tests.
 The best candidates are, therefore, repetitive and essential tests that ensure the optimum performance of your instance.

 Can you automate tests without programming knowledge?

 To put it simply, yes.
 Automation tools such as LEAPWORK allow non-technical people (usually subject matter experts who know your business inside out) to test any business process that runs through your ServiceNow instance.

 LEAPWORK not only allows you to check the functionality of your instance but also any integrations your may have in place with other programs or applications.
 Moreover, LEAPWORK offers out-of-the-box automation samples for ServiceNow.